voxeet/comms-app-react-events/README.md

 ### How to get a Dolby.io account

-To setup your Dolby.io account, go to the [Dolby.io dashboard](https://dolby.io) and register for an account.
+To set up your Dolby.io account, go to [Dolby.io](https://dolby.io) and register for an account.
 After confirming your email address, you will be logged in.

 > If you did not receive a verification email, check your Spam or Junk email folders.